 Professional Pest Control for Wasps & Yellow Jackets

-The yellow jacket is the most troublesome wasp in the Tacoma, Seattle, Everett, Bellingham and Wenatchee areas.
+The yellow jacket is the most troublesome wasp in the Tacoma, Seattle, Everett, and Bellingham areas.
 Yellow jackets are nasty in two ways:

 - How they aggressively defend their nest often causing many stings, injuring anyone that stumbles upon them.

 - The other way is how they aggress themselves onto our food, especially when barbequing or picnicking.